Can anyone learn how to code? Put simply, yes.

 - Strengthens written and verbal communication skills

-Apart from these reasons, kids should give coding a try because… it’s fun!
+Apart from these reasons, coding for kids is fun!

 Step 2: Choosing a Coding Language